Table of Contents[Hide][Show]

 To understand what gut health is, it’s essential to define the gut.

 Many people believe it refers only to the small and large intestines.
-It is actually the entire gastrointestinal tract which covers much of the digestive system.
+It is actually the entire gastrointestinal tract (GI tract) which covers much of the digestive system.

 Picture it as a long tube that runs from the mouth to the anus.
 As soon as you put food into your mouth, the digestive system, or the gut, is already working.

 The saliva and teeth help break down the food, so it passes down your esophagus as efficiently as possible.
 The esophagus can perform muscular contractions to push the food down into the stomach, which contains acids and enzymes to further break down the food.